Banbury-inc/NeuraNet/readme.md

 * " What will the weather be like this week?"
 * "can you add tennis with hillman at 6 pm on thursday to my google calendar
 * " what time does cvs pharmacy close?
+* if response comes with less than 25% confidence, get help from openai API